 As shown in the preceding figure, the data node has only an intranet address and cannot communicate with the default resource group of DataWorks.
 Therefore, you need to customize a resource group and set the master node to a node that executes the synchronization task of DataWorks.

 In the DataWorks console, go to the Data Integration page, select Resource Group, and click New Resource Groups, as shown in the following figure.

-For more information about how to customize a resource group, see Add task resources.
+resources.